How Teens Learn to Avoid Risky Behavior

 Many teenagers engage in risky behavior, such as committing crimes, due to impulsiveness.
-There are various factors that influence teenagers to be so impulsive, including social and peer pressure and difficulty in controlling their actions.
+There are various factors that influence teenagers to be so impulsive, including social and peer pressure and a difficulty in controlling their actions.

 In social situations, teenagers can experience peer pressure and stress related to their social environment.
 This can lead some teens to commit actions that could put them in scary or dangerous situations that are unknown to them.
 While many people may assume that a contributing factor for why teens engage in such risky behavior is because they underestimate the possible negative outcomes of their actions.
 However, the opposite is the case, according to postdoctoral student at New York University, Agnieszka Tymula.